5 Tips & Considerations While Caring for Elderly Parents at Home

 5) Getting Paid to Care for an Aging Parent

 With over 40 million American caregivers providing an average of 24 hours of unpaid care per week to an adult or child, it is no wonder why so many caregivers seek payment for family caregiving.
-Caregivers who quit their jobs or reduce their hours to care for an aging parent may be looking for ways to make ends meet or help with additional purchases related to caregiving.
-There are a few ways family caregivers can receive payment or stipends for providing care to an aging parent:
+Caregivers who quit their jobs or reduce their hours to care for an elderly parent may be looking for ways to make ends meet or help with additional purchases related to caregiving.
+There are a few ways family members who are caregivers can receive payment or stipends for providing care to an aging parent:

 - Veterans Aid